christyjacob4/github-org-invite/README.md

 ## 🧑‍💻 Development

 This project is built with **Nuxt SSR**.
-All the API calls to the GitHub API are made on the server side and all sensitive information is stored on the Server Side as env variables.
+All the API calls to the GitHub API are made on the server side and all sensitive information is stored on the server side as env variables.
+You can find the server side code in the `/api` folder.

 To run this project locally, you can follow these simple steps
 ```sh
 $ git clone git@github.com:christyjacob4/github-org-invite.git
 $ cd github-org-invite